periperipatus/rcn_summer/Unix/Unix_Tutorial.md

 sed 's/A//g' ZF_SNCA_cDNA.fa
 ```

-**Question 9:** How would you use a *regular expression* pattern to replace all lines starting in A with an underscore character in the 'ZF_SNCA_cDNA.fa' file?
+**Question 9:** How would you use a *regular expression* pattern to replace all instances of A at the beginning of the line with an underscore '_' in the 'ZF_SNCA_cDNA.fa' file?
 Don't be afraid to google!

 <br/>
 <div align="right">